letsplaywithstrings/tr-carprice-estimation/README.md

 ## Data

-The data used for training and testing the model is sourced from [source name or link].
+The data used for training and testing the model is sourced from [Arabam.com](https://www.arabam.com/).
 It includes information about various cars including their make, model, year, kilometer, price, and other relevant features.

 ## Methodology